Royal Air Force: Origins

-The Royal Air Force was formed towards the end of the First World War on 1 April 1918, becoming the second independent air force in the world after the Finnish Air Force (established 6 March 1918), by merging the Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS).
-This was done as recommended in a report prepared by the South African statesman and general Jan Smuts, which contained significant contributions from Lieutenant General David Henderson, on 17 August 1917.
-From the Smuts Report, came the Air Force (Constitution) Act which was passed on 23 November 1917, receiving Royal Assent on 29 November, which made provision for the creation of an Air Force.
+The Royal Air Force was formed towards the end of the First World War on 1 April 1918 by merging the Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS).
+This made it the second independent air force in the world after the Finnish Air Force (established 6 March 1918).

+The merger was initially recommended by a report issued on 17 August 1917 by the South African statesman and general Jan Smuts, with significant contributions from Lieutenant General David Henderson.
+The Smuts Report informed the creation of the Air Force (Constitution) Bill, which made provision for the creation of an independent Air Force.
+This was passed by Parliament on 23 November 1917, and received royal assent as the Air Force (Constitution) Act 1917 (7 & 8 Geo.
+5. c.
+51) on 29 November 1917.
 On 7 March 1918, King George V issued a royal decree naming the new service the 'Royal Air Force'.
 At the time of its formation, the RAF was the largest air force in the world.
-Its headquarters was located in the former Hotel Cecil.
+Its first headquarters were the former Hotel Cecil on the Strand in London.

-After the war, the RAF was drastically cut and its inter-war years were relatively quiet.
-The RAF was put in charge of British military activity in Iraq, and carried out minor activities in other parts of the British Empire, including establishing bases to protect Singapore and Malaya.
+After the war, the size of RAF was drastically cut, and its inter-war years were relatively quiet.
+The RAF was put in charge of British military activity in Iraq, and carried out minor actions in other parts of the British Empire, including establishing bases to protect Singapore and Malaya.
 The RAF's naval aviation branch, the Fleet Air Arm, was founded in 1924 but handed over to Admiralty control on 24 May 1939.
-In 1925, the RAF carried out its first independent action, conducting a successful air campaign against rebelling Mahsud tribesmen during Pink's War.
+In 1925, the RAF carried out its first independent operation, conducting a successful air campaign against rebelling Mahsud tribesmen during Pink's War.

-The RAF adopted the doctrine of strategic bombing, which led to the construction of long-range bombers and became its main bombing strategy in the Second World War.
+The RAF was among the earliest and keenest advocates of the doctrine of strategic bombing, informed by Britain's experience of German air attacks in the First World War.
+Starting in the early 1920s, strategic bombing saw significant technical and tactical development in the RAF, and ultimately became Britain's main offensive airpower strategy during the Second World War.